Backyard AI Logo

 Scroll down within Character settings to Lorebooks.
 Click New Item which will bring up a Keyword / Value pair.
 Enter as many associated keywords as you like (eg. home, house, pad) and then the associated entry.
 Then, save your changes and you are ready.

-• Lore will remain in context only if the keyword appears in the most recent four messages of your chat history.
+Lore will remain in context only if the keyword appears in the four most recent messages of your chat history.

-• Lore entries cannot trigger other lore keywords.
+Recursive Lore entries are not supported.
+In other words, Lore entries cannot trigger other lore keywords.
 Lore entries are not searched within when finding Lore keywords.

 Start Guide